 The Plan provides that the Board may from time to time, in its discretion, grant to directors, officers, employees and consultants of the Corporation, or any subsidiary of the Corporation, the option to purchase common shares.
-The Plan provides for a floating maximum limit of 10% of the outstanding Common Shares as permitted by the policies of the TSX-V. As at the date hereof, this represents 5,530,986 Common Shares available under the Plan.
+The Plan provides for a floating maximum limit of 10% of the outstanding Common Shares as permitted by the policies of the TSX-V. As at the date hereof, this represents 5,560,968 Common Shares available under the Plan.

-Outstanding options to purchase a total of 3,950,000 Common Shares have been issued to directors, officers, employees and consultants of the Corporation and remain outstanding.
-As at the date hereof, the number of Common Shares remaining available for issuance under the Plan is 1,580,986.
+As at the date hereof, outstanding options to purchase a total of 4,300,000 Common Shares have been issued to directors, officers, employees and consultants of the Corporation and remain outstanding.
+As at the date hereof, the number of Common Shares remaining available for issuance under the Plan is 1,260,968.
 For a brief description of the Plan, please see: "Securities Authorized for Issuance Under Equity Compensation Plans - Stock Option Plan".